-If you're only using the bundled in-ears from your smartphone, however, then upgrading them is another easy win.
+If you're only using the bundled earbuds from your smartphone, however, then upgrading them is another easy win.
 Most of us are fine with compromised sound when we're out on a run or on a busy train – textural insight is less important here than just having something to drown out the world's noise – but that is less the case at home or in a quiet office.

 3. Buy a DAC for your wired headphones

 Think of all the tasks your computer is asked to perform, and that four-figure sum you paid for it rapidly starts to appear great value for money.
-But that also means that not a huge amount of production costs can have been budgeted for absolutely every feature.
+But that also means that not a huge amount of manufacturing costs can have been budgeted for absolutely every feature.

 4. Boost your wi-fi

-5. Use a hi-res music streaming service
+5. Sign up to a hi-res music streaming service

-The lossless (CD-quality) Spotify Hi-Fi tier is coming, of course, but superior quality is still going to be offered by the alternatives mentioned in the point prior that support full-fat hi-res.
-Our Award-winning hi-res streaming service for the past few years has been Tidal, so a 30-day Tidal free trial (opens in new tab) offer is as good a place as any to start.
+The lossless (CD-quality) Spotify Hi-Fi tier is coming (apparently), but superior quality is still going to be offered by the alternatives that support full-fat hi-res – Tidal, Qobuz, Apple Music and Amazon Music.

-6. Download music rather than stream
+6. Download music rather than stream it

-7. Make sure your desk is sturdy
+7. Make sure your desk is solid and sturdy

 Regular readers are likely sick to their back teeth of us going on about this kind of thing, but stable and rigid support for your electronics is something you ignore at your peril.